 How are long-term substitute assignments filled?
 Candidates for long-term substitute teacher assignments may be identified by schools, subject area offices, the Office of Temporary Services, and/or assigned personnel hiring officers.
 However, school principals determine the long-term assignment needs and are responsible for the interview and selection of the candidate.
 All long-term substitute teacher candidates must meet the substitute teacher qualifications to be eligible.

 Are all substitute teachers in long-term assignments highly qualified?
 Long-term substitute teachers are not required to be highly qualified; however, it is the goal of BCPS to place the most qualified long-term substitute teacher in the assignment.
 Two components of the No Child Left Behind Act (NCLB) of 2001 establish teacher quality requirements for the teacher of record (person responsible for the academic grade) for core academic subjects and the parents’ right to know of the teachers qualifications.
 Schools supported by Title I funds must provide notification to parents about the long-term substitute teacher’s certification and/or degree status if the substitute remains in the assignment for four weeks or more.

 What is the rate of pay for a long-term substitute teacher assignment?
 The rate of pay is determined by the substitute teacher’s degree status reflected in his/her profile.
-Effective January 21, 2010, if a substitute teacher is non-degreed the rate is $84.58.
-If the substitute teacher is degreed, the rate is $114.78.
+Effective July 1, 2016, if a substitute teacher is non-degreed the rate is $91.00 daily.
+If the substitute teacher is degreed, the rate is $121.29 daily.
 Substitutes are paid the daily rate until long-term status is achieved.
 The long-term substitute teacher will receive the difference in pay between the daily rate and long-term rate retroactive from the first day of the assignment.

 When is an assignment considered a long-term assignment?
 A long-term assignment is any one assignment that lasts 10 days or longer for the same teacher.
 Consistent with the teacher’s schedule, the assignment may be 10 days consecutively or a few days a week for several weeks.
 A substitute in a long-term assignment may be responsible for all of the absent teacher’s duties and is considered the teacher of record for the class.